-Analysis of results: The Board is meeting its timeliness and accuracy goals for rendering decisions.
+What was achieved: The vast majority of Board decisions were issued timely and accurately.
+Analysis of results: The Board is meeting its timeliness and accuracy goals.

 Factors affecting results: Some cases before the IUB have statutory timelines.
 The workflow must be controlled within the timelines set by statute.